toptensoftware/big80/readme.md

 supplied by the Mimas, or it might take a few seconds to start up at that lower voltage.
 Give it a good 10 seconds and if it still doesn't work try a different keyboard.

 To reset the board, use the top-right button on the Mimas board.

+## DIP Switch Settings

+From left-to-right, the DIP switches on the Mimas V2 control the following features:

+* Run/Stop Switch - when off, the CPU stops execution and display freezes.
+* Unused
+* Auto Cassette Mode - when on, the virtual cassette player start/stop automatically
+* Cassette Audio Monitor - when on, cassette audio signals will be sent to the speaker output
+* No Scan Lines - switch to the off position to enable simulated scan lines on the monitor
+* Green Screen - switches between green and amber screen colour
+* Turbo Tape Mode - enables fast cassette loading (approx 20x faster)
+* Typing Mode - maps PC key strokes to equivalent TRS-80 keys for easier typing

+## LED Indicators

+From left-to-right, the LED indicators show the followin:

+* SD Initialized Successfully (reset to retry if failed)
+* SDHC Mode - indicates if SD card was recognised as an SDHC card
+* SD Write - SD busy writing
+* SD Read - SD busy reading
+* Cassette Audio Out - flickers when sending cassette audio (or sound)
+* Cassette Audio In - flickers when receiving cassette audio
+* Cassette Recording Mode - indicates cassette is recording in progress
+* Cassette Active - indicates cassette is either playing or recording

 ## Operating Big-80's Virtual Cassette Player